top of page

 Type & duration of position: Paid Graduate Teaching Assistantship – Support available for up to 2 years (4 semesters).

-Project start: Fall 2024, however an earlier start date might be possible.
+Project start: Fall 2025, however an earlier start date during the summer will be desirable

 JTB.jpg